TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/DebuggingTypo3/Index.rst

 In order to configure PhpStorm with Xdebug you need to do three things:

+#.
+Install xdebug
-1. Configure xdebug settings in your php.ini
+#.
+Configure xdebug settings in your php.ini
-2. Use the appropriate plugin in your browser
+#.
+Use the appropriate plugin in your browser
-3. Configure PhpStorm
+#.
+Configure PhpStorm

 php.ini